pandoc-ext/section-bibliographies/README.md

 The filter allows customization through metadata fields, all nested below the `section-bibliographies` value:

+`section-bibiliograpies.cleanup-first`
+:   Remove the reference section added by a previous `citeproc`
+    run.
+The default is `false`.

 `section-bibiliograpies.level`
 :   This variable controls what level the biblography will occur
     at the end of.
 The header of the generated references section